-This is a pretty in depth subject and has filled many books but if you pay attention to a few of the basics you won’t go far wrong.
+This is a pretty in-depth subject and has filled many books.
+But if you pay attention to a few of the basics, you can’t go wrong!

-If your budget is tight you can record your bands demo using a couple of well-placed Dynamic microphones and a laptop.
-If your practice room sounds awful why not try recording your demo at your next live gig, this can add atmosphere to the recording and mask some of the limitations of your recording equipment.
+If your budget is tight, you can record your band’s demo using a couple of well-placed microphones and a laptop.
+If your practice room sounds awful, why not try recording your demo at your next live gig?
+This can add atmosphere to the recording and mask some of the limitations of your recording equipment.

-If you’re a DJ and wanting to record a demo CD then professional results can easily be achieved using a computer with a half decent sound card and recording software.
-Just take the output from your mixer and plug it into the input of your soundcard, press record on the software and away you go.
+If you’re a DJ and want to record a demo CD, then professional results can easily be achieved using a computer with a half-decent sound card and recording software.
+Just take the output from your mixer and plug it into the input of your sound card.
+Press record on the software and away you go!